2026 EMSL-JGI Joint User Meeting: Empowering Automated Laboratories—Integrating Experimentation with Data

 10 a.m. - Break - Discussions continue

-10:30 a.m. - Selected talk - T3.1
+10:30 a.m. - Selected talk - "The ExFAB Biofoundry: Accelerating Biotechnology from Extreme & Exceptional Microorganisms"

-Noon - Working lunch
+Noon - Working lunch (networking)

-Session 4 - Integrating Data and Modeling for Systemic Insights
+SESSION 4 - Integrating Data and Modeling for Systemic Insights

-1:30 p.m. - Plenary talk - "Title TBD"
+1:30 p.m. - Plenary talk - "Machine Learning and Automation to Enable Biomanufacturing Through Synthetic Biology"

 - Hector Garcia Martin, Lawrence Berkeley National Laboratory